-Nobles partner Volodymyr Yakubovskyy, together with Bird & Bird's partner Graeme Payne, contributed to the Ukraine Chapter of the fifth edition of the Franchise Law Review, which has been recently published in association with the editor Mark Abell and Bird & Bird LLP.
+Nobles partner Volodymyr Yakubovskyy, together with Bird & Bird's partner Graeme Payne, contributed to the Ukraine Chapter of the seventh edition of the Franchise Law Review, which has been recently published in association with the editor Mark Abell and Bird & Bird LLP.
 The publication provides a general overview of franchising laws in 33 jurisdictions.
 The Ukraine Chapter covers key issues of franchising legal framework in Ukraine and could serve as an introductory guide for international franchisors seeking to expand their business to Ukraine.

 Franchising is still in the process of development in Ukraine.
 It remains a relatively new notion for the Ukrainian business community as it only appeared after the collapse of the Soviet Union in the early 1990s and had no legal framework for the following decade, until the Civil Code and the Commercial Code were adopted in 2003.
+Moreover, even though the Civil Code and the Commercial Code established a necessary platform, for another decade franchising regulation still lacked several important elements necessary for it to function properly.
+Ukrainian law still has a rather limited framework and the case law does not yet fully compensate for the missing components.
+Self-regulated non-governmental associations try to fill the void, particularly given that there has been no special governmental agency to regulate the offer and sale of franchises in Ukraine.

 Despite the gaps and inconsistencies of the Ukrainian legal system, international and local franchise businesses have managed to find enforceable franchising structures or employed alternative arrangements to develop their business in Ukraine.
 For quite some time now, many international brands have successfully operated their franchise businesses, including, among others, McDonald's, Papa John's, KFC, GAP and InterContinental, along with a variety of local franchises in food, retail, services and other industries.
 The market continues to grow.
 The Ukrainian Franchise Association publicised information that more than 2,300 franchising companies are now members of the Association.